SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 ### Integers

 A `org.jpl7.Integer` is a specialized `org.jpl7.Term` which holds a Java long value or a `java.math.BigInteger` object.
-This class corresponds to the Prolog *integer* type.
+This class corresponds to the Prolog *integer* [arithmethic type](https://www.swi-prolog.org/pldoc/man?section=artypes).

 ```java
 org.jpl7.Integer i = new org.jpl7.Integer(5);